HemanthNR30/Data-Science-Inter/README.md

 ## 📊 Task 1 – Time Series Forecasting (Stock Prices)

-- Forecasted stock prices using historical data
+- Forecasted stock prices using historical data from a CSV file
 - Used **ARIMA** model for prediction
 - Evaluated using **RMSE**
 - Visualized trend, seasonality, and forecast
+- Dataset used: `Stock Prices Data Set.csv`

 ---